imdone/imdone-core/notes/archive/lib/usecases/Use-task-line-parsers-for-vs-code-extension-and-obsidian-plugin.md

-null#DONE Use task line parsers for vs code extension and obsidian plugin
+#DONE Use task line parsers for vs code extension and obsidian plugin
 <!--
 order:0
 completed:2024-11-04T20:59:05-05:00